Olenekian: Olenekian life

-Olenekian chondrichthyan fishes include hybodonts and neoselachians, but also a few surviving lineages of eugeneodontid holocephalians, a mainly Palaeozoic group that went extinct during the Early Triassic.
+Olenekian chondrichthyan fishes include hybodonts and neoselachians, but also a few surviving lineages of eugeneodontid holocephalians and ctenacanthiformes, two mainly Palaeozoic groups that went extinct during the Early Triassic.

 Marine temnospondyl amphibians, such as the superficially crocodile-shaped trematosaurids Aphaneramma and Wantzosaurus, show wide geographic ranges during the Induan and Olenekian ages.
 Their fossils are found in Greenland, Spitsbergen, Pakistan and Madagascar.
 Others, such as Trematosaurus, inhabited freshwater environments and were less widespread.

 The first marine reptiles appeared during the Olenekian.
 Hupehsuchia, Ichthyopterygia and Sauropterygia are among the first marine reptiles to enter the scene (e.g. Cartorhynchus, Chaohusaurus, Utatsusaurus, Hupehsuchus, Grippia, Omphalosaurus, Corosaurus).
 Sauropterygians and ichthyosaurs ruled the oceans during the Mesozoic Era.

 An example of an exceptionally diverse Early Triassic assemblage is the Paris biota, fossils of which were discovered near Paris, Idaho and other nearby sites in Idaho and Nevada.
 The Paris Biota was deposited in the wake of the SSBM and it features at least 7 phyla and 20 distinct metazoan orders, including leptomitid protomonaxonid sponges (previously only known from the Paleozoic), thylacocephalans, crustaceans, nautiloids, ammonoids, coleoids, ophiuroids, crinoids, and vertebrates.
 Such diverse assemblages show that organisms diversified wherever and whenever climatic and environmental conditions ameliorated.